23-Year Term Life Insurance

 Case Example: Why 23 Years Was the Right Choice

-A 41-year-old professional with a recently refinanced mortgage wanted coverage that lasted until both the loan payoff and planned semi-retirement.
-A 23-year term aligned closely with that schedule, providing full protection without paying for unnecessary extra years.
+A 41-year-old professional refinanced a mortgage and wanted coverage that lasted through the payoff schedule while also extending into early retirement planning.
+A 23-year term aligned closely with that timeline, keeping protection in force through the highest-risk years without paying for unnecessary extra years beyond the plan.

 Why Work With Diversified Insurance Brokers?